Destinations Greece The Ionian Islands

 Walk Loggos harbour

-afternoon coffee, sea-bath.
+afternoon coffee, a sea-bath.

 21:30p.m.